 Connectors allow your mediation flows to connect and interact with external services such as Twitter and Salesforce.
 Typically, connectors are used to wrap the API of an external service.
 It is also a collection of mediation templates that define specific operations that should be performed on the service.
 Each connector provides operations that perform different actions in that service.
 For example, the Twitter connector has operations for creating a tweet, getting a user's followers, and more.

 To download a required connector, go to the WSO2 Connector Store.

-The data in your organization can be a complex pool of information that is stored in heterogeneous systems, ranging from RDBMSs to Excel files, and Google spreadsheets, etc. Data services are created for the purpose of decoupling the data from its infrastructure.
+The data in your organization can be a complex pool of information that is stored in heterogeneous systems.
+Data services are created for the purpose of decoupling the data from its infrastructure.
 In other words, when you create a data service in WSO2 Micro Integrator, the data that is stored in a storage system (such as an RDBMS) can be exposed in the form of a service.
 This allows users (that may be any application or system) to access the data without interacting with the original source of the data.
 Data services are, thereby, a convenient interface for interacting with the database layer in your organization.

 A data service in WSO2 Micro Integrator is a SOAP-based web service by default.
 However, you also have the option of creating REST resources, which allows applications and systems consuming the data service to have both SOAP-based, and RESTful access to your data.